SookritM/SookritM.github.io/README.md

 # SookritM.github.io

-Personal Page

-<li>Aspects of the work have been successfully implemented:</li>
+Aspects of the work have been successfully implemented:

 <li>All files including directories are in SookritM.github.io </li>
 <li>Constant use of Git: committing with meaningful messages and pushing </li>